pjcoleman73/UVaLibRoomCount/counter.md

         Atime = time.time() * 1000 # to get miliseconds
     if ldrB.value < 0.5:
         Btime = time.time() * 1000

     V = Atime - Btime

-    if V is negative then IN, else OUT
+    if V < 0
+      # add 1 to database
+    else
+      # subtract 1 from database

 ```